How to Make Your Birth Fun (Or At Least Tolerable!) - Baby Chick

 Breaking the Cycle

 During labor and delivery, staying relaxed and open is essential to a smoother birth process.
 If you’ve ever seen movies or TV with a birthing scene, chances are the focus was on pain and immediacy.
-In reality, birth typically starts pretty slow and not necessarily very painful for some time.
+In reality, birth typically starts pretty slow and is not necessarily very painful for some time.
 Most women have plenty of time to try and relax and enjoy the excitement of meeting their new baby very soon.

 The expectation that your birth is something to “make it through” that will be very painful and unenjoyable is not doing you any service.
-Birth can be and should be something that we enter into feeling calm and collected.
+Birth can be and should be something we enter into feeling calm and collected.
 Even though you know that pain will most likely be a part of it, it should not be the focus of your baby’s arrival.

 Fear Tension Pain Cycle in Childbirth